|

 School when I was a student

 there!
 That was in the late 1970's, wasn't it?"
+Last November, I had a long-standing appointment

 in the Doctor’s Pavillion at St. Luke’s Hospital, so I left my car in the parking deck and took the walkway to